stahta01/cmoc/doc/cmoc-manual.markdown

 Note that XRoar requires the image file to have the .rom extension.

-In a cartridge-based program written as above, the CoCo's 60 Hz IRQ interrupt is not enabled, so Basic's TIMER counter (at $0112) does not get incremented.
+In a cartridge-based program written as above, the CoCo's 60 Hz IRQ interrupt is not enabled.
 To enable the IRQ in such a program, put this at the beginning of the `main()` function:

     asm
     {